ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 For security purposes, the data package download link is a one-time link and expires in 24 hrs by default.
 To change TTL, update the `subject_request_download_link_ttl_seconds` variable in your `fidesops.toml`.

+### Request Review

+An email will be sent to users to notify them when their privacy request has been reviewed.
+If the privacy request was rejected, the email will include rejection reason.

 ## Approve and deny Privacy Requests